-Caring for an individual who is sick, elderly, or has a disability, whether at home or in an institutional setting, is extremely costly.
-Many caregivers spend their own money on expenses related to caring.
-Caregivers often need financial assistance to foster a healthy caregiving relationship.
+Caring for an individual who is sick, elderly, or has a disability, whether at home or in an institutional setting, can be extremely costly.
+Many caregivers spend their own money on expenses related to caring, often needing financial assistance to foster a healthy caregiving relationship.

 Can I be paid to be a caregiver?